When can I sue for a drowning accident in Las Vegas?

 If you were injured in a swimming pool, you may also wish to review our article on Nevada swimming pool accident laws.

-To help you better understand Nevada's laws on accidental drowning, our Las Vegas personal injury attorneys discuss the following, below:
+To help you better understand Nevada's laws on accidental drowning, our Nevada personal injury attorneys discuss the following, below:

 - 1. What is the legal definition of "drowning" in Las Vegas, NV?